You may wish to see a page on the history and fortifications of Perugia first.

 Palazzo dei Priori had a fašade also along the main street of Perugia: this side of the palace was enlarged several times and in 1346 it was embellished by an elaborate portal.

-Cathedral: (left) unfinished main fašade with an XVIIIth century portal; (centre) decoration of the southern side; (right) pulpit on the southern side
+Cathedral: (left) unfinished main fašade with an XVIIIth century portal; (centre) decoration of the southern side (also in the image used as background for this page); (right) pulpit on the southern side

 A church closed the piazza on its northern side, but the inhabitants of Perugia felt its size and decoration was no longer appropriate for their town.
 The decision to build a new cathedral was taken at the beginning of the XIVth century, but work started only in 1345, just a few years before the fortunes of Perugia started to decline: in 1348 the pestilence known as the Black Death greatly reduced its population and a few years later Cardinal Gil de Albornoz restored papal authority in the region.
 Although Perugia maintained many of its privileges and some sort of self-government it could not devote to the construction of the cathedral the resources required by the initial ambitious plan.
 The building was not completed until 1490 and the elegant white and pink decoration covered only part of the southern side which was also embellished by a very fine pulpit.